sellingjaguar/sellingjaguar/README.md

 ### ⚡ Who am I?

-Hello I'm Diogo and I'm a graduate Computer Scientist and aspiring Data Analyst with an interest in Game Dev and Task Automation
+Hello I'm Diogo and I'm a graduate Computer Scientist and aspiring Data Scientist with an interest in Game Dev and Task Automation

 ### 🛠️ My main tools